fatfreecrm/ffcrm_endpoint/README.md

     #
     # This is where you write code to turn the data into Fat Free CRM objects.
+    # You have access to request and params here
     def process
     end